kartgoel/HydraDocumentation/docs/modelAnalysis.rst

 ViewAll
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This function retrieves all of the plots for one trained model.
+This function retrieves classification information about all of the plots for a trained model and reports the data.

 *Note: This function has been commented out in the main argument.*